lejpiodan-ux/Sql_Code_Examples/Subquerry/02_Product_Category_Price_Analysis/Readme.md

 Used Database: Northwind

 ## Description:
-Show name of categories with average product price is higher than average of all products in Northwind Database.
+Show name of categories with an average product price that is higher than the average of all products in the Northwind Database.
 Add product value status (expensive, normal, cheap) and today's date

 ## Tables used in Query:
 ##### "Products"